Tambara-Yamagami Categories over the Reals: The Non-Split Case: Introduction

-In Section \ref{sec:prelim} we provide the key definitions and some important examples.
+This paper is organized as follows.
+In Section \ref{sec:prelim}, we provide key definitions we will use, and offer some important examples for context.
 In Section \ref{Sec:FusionCats/R}, we discuss the properties of fusion categories over $\mathbb R$.
-We also propose a generalization of Tambara-Yamagami categories in the non-split case in Section \ref{Sub:Non-SplitTYCats}.
-In Section \ref{Sec:Real/Quaternionic}, we analyze the case with real unit and quaternionic non-invertible simple, while in Section \ref{Sec:Real/Complex}, we study the case with real unit and complex non-invertible simple.
+We propose a generalization of Tambara-Yamagami categories in the non-split case in Section \ref{Sub:Non-SplitTYCats}.
+In Section \ref{Sec:Real/Quaternionic}, we analyze the case with real unit and quaternionic non-invertible simple while in Section \ref{Sec:Real/Complex}, we study the case with real unit and complex non-invertible simple.
 Finally, in Section \ref{Sec:ComplexGalois}, we discuss the case with all simple objects being complex and having a Galois nontrivial object.